Horst Möller

 Horst Möller (born 12 January 1943 in Breslau) is a German contemporary historian.
-He is Professor of Modern History at the Ludwig Maximilian University of Munich (LMU) and, from 1992 to 2011, Director of the Institut für Zeitgeschichte.
+He is Professor of Modern History at LMU Munich and, from 1992 to 2011, Director of the Institut für Zeitgeschichte.

 Education and career

 Möller was a student of history, philosophy and German studies at the University of Göttingen and the Free University of Berlin, and earned his doctorate in 1972.
 He was deputy director of the Institute of Contemporary History (Munich) from 1979 to 1982, and from 1982 to 1989 he was professor at the University of Erlangen-Nürnberg.
 He was director of the German Historical Institute Paris from 1989 to 1992.

 He has been a visiting fellow at St Antony's College, Oxford (1986) and Sorbonne University (1988), visiting professor at Sciences Po in Paris (2002–2003).
 He is a member of the Historical Commission of the Bavarian Academy of Sciences.